The pandemic and its aftermath have limited some of our ministries.

 Computer Committee: The purpose of the computer team is to maintain, secure, and upgrade the computers of FBC.
 The team also investigates new technologies to enhance the use of computers as a tool for ministry.
 Shannon McWilliams leads this ministry.

 Nominating Committee: Coordinates the staffing of all church leadership positions that are filled by volunteers.
 The committee recommends persons to the church to be elected.
-Erin Marr is the Chair.
+Janeen Littrell leads.

 Personnel Committee: We monitor the need for new staffing, recommend remuneration, maintain policies, and process problems related to employees of the church.
-Jamie Halley and Pat Ray lead this committee.
+Jamie Halley leads this committee.

 Finance Committee: Leads the church in budget planning, promotion and administration, encouraging and promoting stewardship education in all areas of church life.
-Dawn Ashbacher leads this committee.
+Jim Devilbiss leads.

 Music Scholarship Committee: The church, through generous donations, is able to make available scholarships for lessons leading to the performance of church music.
 Whether child or adult, the funds can be used to help build skill in an instrument for the Glory of God.
 Jamie Halley leads this committee.

 Trustees: We maintain the physical resources of First Baptist.
 This includes overseeing the budget for the building, investigating insurance, hiring contractors and doing a lot of the work ourselves!
 Jim Schrock leads.

 Mowing Team: A group dedicated to maintaining the church lawns.
 If you like spending a couple of hours once a week on zero-turn mowers, this is the ministry for you!
-Phil Pierce leads this ministry.
+Please contact the office if you would like to join the team.

 Greeter Team: Our goal is to make everyone feel welcome each time they come to First Baptist.
 We welcome at the doors and help people at the Welcome Area.
 Doug Dawson leads this ministry.